oakes/java-assignments/curriculum/week5.md

     * `testEvents`
   * Add `selectEvents` to `/` route
   * Create POST route for `/create-event`
+  * Use a disabled `input` field to display the date of each event
   * Modify `selectEvents` to take `boolean isAscending` and use `String.format` to inject `ASC` or `DESC`
   * In `events.html`, add links based on `isAscending`
   * In the `/` route, get the query param and create an `isAscending` variable